 How much touch do you have in your relationship?

-An interesting study from the University of Colorado Boulder and University of Haifa found that when you hold hands with a loved one in pain, your breathing and heart rate synchronise with theirs and your brain wave patterns will couple.
+An interesting study from the University of Colorado Boulder and the University of Haifa found that when you hold hands with a loved one in pain, your breathing and heart rate synchronise with theirs and your brain wave patterns will couple.
 This study was recently published in the Proceedings of the National Academy of Sciences (PNAS).

 The researchers also discovered that the more empathy a comforting partner feels for their partner in pain, the more their brainwaves sync up.
 And the more those brain waves sync, the more the pain abates.
 This is something humans have known since probably the beginning of our species, but it’s now been confirmed by modern science.